msoumik78/msoumik78.github.io/_posts/2020-05-05-avro-and-protobuf.markdown

 }
 {% endhighlight %}

-3. Each of the fields can be required/optional or repeated
+* Each of the fields in the above schema can be required/optional or repeated
-4. The identifier at the end of the field is the tag for the corresponding field, normally tags from 1-15 occupy lesser byte.
+* The identifier at the end of the field is the tag for the corresponding field, normally tags from 1-15 occupy lesser byte.
-5. Some very popular usage of protobuf in industry :
+* Some very popular uses of protobuf in industry :
-    1. Used as an alternate to json as response format for Spring boot based REST endpoints - for lesser size and lesser response time
+    - Used as an alternate to json as response format for Spring boot based REST endpoints - for lesser size and lesser response time
-    2. Also used in gRPC - it is faster than spring boot
+    - Also used in gRPC - it is faster than spring boot
-    3. Also used as an alternate to Avro in Kafka
+    - Also used as an alternate to Avro in Kafka

-6. Very simple java code to show serialisation using protobuf :
+  Below is a sample java code to show serialisation using protobuf :

 {% highlight ruby %}